 In the Algorithm pop-up menu on the toolbar you can select the algorithm preset to be applied on realtime playback.
-This setting affects warp changes in Musical Mode, FreeWarp, Swing, as well as VariAudio warping and pitching (only the Solo preset can be used).
+This setting affects warp changes in Musical Mode, FreeWarp, and Swing.

 On this pop-up menu you can find various options that govern the audio quality of the realtime time stretching.
 There are presets that allow you to manually set warp parameters: